-This is the gospel, dear friends, the one we find set forth in the Scriptures, set forth by Paul himself, and of which he was not ashamed.
-This gospel shows the character of our Creator in a most wonderful light, - his Wisdom, able to discern the end from the beginning; his Power, able to accomplish that which he pleases; his Justice, squaring every feature of the plan from first to last, according to the most absolute features of righteousness; his Love, whose lengths and breadths and heights and depths we have not yet been able to explore; a love which sympathizes with his creatures in their fallen estate; a love which provided a Savior, and a great one; a love which prompted that Savior to give his life as our ransom price; a love which met all the requirements of divine Justice for us; a love which still pursues mankind, and in this Gospel age calls us to joint heirship with his Son in a nature and Kingdom far above angels, principalities and powers, of which the Apostle says, "Behold what manner of love the Father hath bestowed upon us that we should be called the sons of God."
-This love, still pursuing, will use the "elect" glorified house of sons, of which Christ Jesus is the Head (Eph.
+This is the true Gospel, dear friends, the one we find set forth in the Scriptures, set forth by Paul himself, and of which he was not ashamed.
+This Gospel shows the character of our Creator in a most wonderful light, - his Wisdom, able to discern the end from the beginning; his Power, able to accomplish that which he pleases; his Justice, squaring every feature of the plan from first to last, according to the most absolute features of righteousness; his Love, whose lengths and breadths and heights and depths we have not yet been able to explore; a love which sympathizes with his creatures in their fallen estate; a love which provided a Saviour, and a great one; a love which prompted that Saviour to give his life as our ransom price; a love which met all the requirements of divine justice for us; a love which still pursues mankind, and in this Gospel age calls us to joint heirship with his Son in a nature and kingdom far above angels, principalities and powers, of which the Apostle says:

+"Behold what manner of love the Father hath bestowed upon us that we should be called the sons of God."
+This divine love, still pursuing its original plan for man's salvation, will use the "elect" glorified house of sons, of which Christ Jesus is the Head (Eph.
 1:22), in blessing all families of the earth with full opportunity of knowledge and full assistance up the highway of holiness (Isa.
-35:8) that so many as will may have restitution to all that was lost in Adam by coming back into harmony with God through the great Mediator. - Acts 3:19-21.
+35:8) that so many as will may attain to restitution to all that was lost in Adam [R2597: page 88] by coming back into harmony with God through the great Mediator. - Acts 3:19-23.